Natural Protein Supplements

 It contains essential amino acids that promote protein synthesis, which is crucial for muscle development[1].
 A review published in the British Journal of Sports Medicine found that weight-training adults who took natural protein supplements experienced significant increases in strength and muscle size in just six weeks[2].

 One of the key advantages of protein powder for muscle growth is its high leucine content.
-Leucine is an essential amino acid that stimulates muscle protein synthesis[3]
+Leucine is an essential amino acid that stimulates muscle protein synthesis[3].

 Whey protein, in particular, is rich in leucine and is easy to digest, making it a popular choice for muscle recovery and growth[4].